Discipline

 Stage 2 - Discipline Committee

-Committees have greater powers than designated officers, including excluding or suspending you from the course or parts of campus.
-Potential penalties at this stage include:
+Committees have greater powers, including excluding or suspending you from the course or parts of campus.
+In addition to the penalties listed above, they can also impose:

 • Exclusion from certain areas of the University - either for a specified period, at certain times in the week, or permanently.
 This can include buildings such as Halls of Residence, the library and the SU.